Mark

 1st to kick-off research on cloud pricing.
 If you are interested in

-development roundtable discussion on 4/25 “Maximizing a Distributed Agile Team” - CXO event with Geoffrey Moore on 5/14.
+development roundtable discussion on 4/25 “Maximizing a Distributed Agile Team

 Thanks to UKTI for